Print this page

 At 0400 hours a stormtroop of the 82nd Regiment tried to bash straight through the bridgehead defences, but it was stopped by the two light machinegun sticks on the eastside.
 Only a few minutes later the first considerable German reinforcements arrived.
 A column of vehicles was stopped by a direct hit by one of the anti-tank guns on the leading truck.
 The Germans dismounted and spread over the entire front of the approach zone.
 The barricade was fixed and the two remaining light machinegun sticks retreated to the westbank.
 A number of Germans that had the guts to work their way forward to the sluice were eliminated.

 Then one of the casemates received two direct hits, injuring the entire crew and smashing the machinegun to pieces.
-The Germans deployed more and more artillery and mortars and at that point [0800 hours, after 4 hours of battle] the Lieutenant weighted the situation and ordered the majority of his men to fall back.
+The Germans deployed more and more artillery and mortars and at that point [0800 hours, after 4 hours of battle] the commanding Lieutenant weighted the situation and ordered the majority of his men to fall back.
 He himself and eight selected men would stay behind and keep the Germans occupied.
 They kept the opponent busy for yet quite some time before they finally had to give in.
-It was a disgrace that this lieutenant - who had defended this important landmark with his small force against an entire regiment [supported by medium and heavy artillery] for five prolonged hours - was not decorated for his outstanding performance after the war!
+It is inconceivable that this Lieutenant - who had defended this important object with his small force against an entire regiment [supported by medium and heavy artillery] for five prolonged hours - was not decorated for his outstanding performance!

 North of Geleen three bridges over the canal were situated very close to each other: At Berg, Urmond and Stein.
 These objects were all in the sector of the German 7th Division [Generalmajor E. Freiherr von Gablenz].
 All these bridges had been incorporated in the German special forces plans.
 And all three bridges were successfully raided by disguised task-forces.
 The only price they paid was a handful of KIA.